 If you’re wondering what to serve with your teriyaki salmon, you’ve come to the right place.
 In this article, I list 51 of the most popular side dishes for teriyaki salmon.

 In a rush?
 Here’s the short answer.

-Teriyaki salmon is best-served with Japanese side dishes such as sticky rice, vegetable harumaki, gomaae, kaki fry, korokke, and miso soup.
+Teriyaki salmon is best served with Japanese side dishes such as sticky rice, vegetable harumaki, gomaae, kaki fry, korokke, and miso soup.
 You can also serve it with healthy vegetables like roasted potatoes, kale, asparagus, and broccoli with mushrooms.
 Salads and noodles are excellent choices, too.

 Ready?
 Let’s jump right in.